 - It may pose a risk of chlorine overdose

-What is Good Substitute for White Wine in Cooking?
+What is a Good Substitute for White Wine in Cooking?

-There are so many ingredients available that have similar flavor and taste profiles to white wine, and that can be used as substitutes for white wine in cooking.
+So many ingredients are available that have similar flavor and taste profiles to white wine and can be used as substitutes for white wine in cooking.

-As a direct substitute, I believe grape juice is a good substitute for white wine because it can easily replace white wine in equal quantity in recipes whereas other ingredients might need to be mixed with one or more ingredient to make a good substitute.
+As a direct substitute, I believe grape juice is a good substitute for white wine because it can easily replace white wine in equal quantities in recipes, whereas other ingredients might need to be mixed with one or more ingredients to make a good substitute.

-As for dry white wine, a good substitute is a dry vermouth as it shares a similar flavor profile too.
+As for dry white wine, a good substitute is dry vermouth, as it shares a similar flavor profile too.

-It took me a lot of time to think about ingredients like that and to look for suitable substitutes for a white wine that can easily be used in cooking.
-To my surprise, the ones listed above are mostly available in the pantry, and with a little experiment with flavors, the dishes and recipes came out to be delicious.
+It took me a lot of time to think about ingredients like that and to look for suitable substitutes for white wine that can easily be used in cooking.
+To my surprise, the ones listed above are mostly available in the pantry, and the dishes and recipes came out to be delicious with a little experiment with flavors.

-So, if you’re ever stuck on which substitutes are good for white wine, come back to this list and see which ingredients you have on hand and start cooking your dish.
+So, if you’re ever stuck on which substitutes are good for white wine, come back to this list, see which ingredients you have, and start cooking your dish.
 I bet you’ll be deliciously surprised by the results.